kasdelyne/CS3_Agnir_Gonzaga_Project/WDProjPotassiumAgnirGonzaga.md

 }
 ```
 3. LINKS TO OTHER WEBSITES
 * Located below the to-do list, the icons for each link will be **drawn** to fit the theme of our website.
 Once the user clicks on one app, they will be redirected to that website.
+The active recall link will also be in here

 #### In the Middle:
 4. WHITEBOARD
-* Once the user clicks on the whiteboard, it will **expand**, covering the entire website which enables the user to **take notes**, **draw**, etc.
+* Once the user clicks on the whiteboard, it will **expand**, covering the entire website which enables the user to **type their notes**.
+JavaScript will be used for this portion especially since we need to click it to expand or exit fullscreen.

 5. CALENDAR
-* Sitting right below the whiteboard,
+* Sitting right below the whiteboard, you have a **calendar** where you can put your **tasks** and plan **deadlines**.
+Will also use JavaScript to add events/dates, colorcode them, etc.

+6. NOTES AREA
+* Card grid layout for each subject in Pisay.
+* Once clicked, the user will need to fill up the subject's name before making the card.
+After, there will be a **whiteboard to the side** (can be expanded), **calculator**, **to-do list**, etc. The user will have to click a button to open the calculator and to-do list.
+JavaScript will be applied to this portion as well.

+#### On the Right:
-.
-SPOTIFY AREA
+7. SPOTIFY AREA
-* Includes a playlist of 3 (or more) different genres to choose from.
+* Includes a **playlist of 3 (or more)** different genres to choose from.
 It helps the user set the vibe for effective working.
+Will contain only a few songs.
+Since we will choose the vibe/genre, JavaScript will be used to switch from one playlist to another.
+8. REMINDERS
+* It is located beside the calendar to remind you of what will happen the **next day**.
+Another JavaScript code will be used for this..... 😭.
+9. DIGITAL CLOCK
+* Can we used to track **real world times, countdowns, or as a Pomodoro Timer** towards a specific date with an **alarm**.
+JavaScript will be incorporated here.